WangJiexin/Temporal-Event-Profiling/README.md

 ## Using the Dataset

 The event dataset is stored in the `data/dataset` folder.
-The datasets is stored as pandas dataframes in pickle files and you can load them as follows:
+The dataset is stored as pandas dataframes in pickle file and you can load it as follows:

 ```
 In [1]: import pandas as pd